go-ethereum

 clef newaccount --keystore <path-to-keystore>

 The terminal will display a request for a password, twice.
-Once provided, a new account will be created and its address printed to the terminal.
+Once provided, a new account will be created, and its address will be printed to the terminal.
 The account creation is also logged in the Geth terminal, including the location of the keyfile in the keystore.
 It is a good idea to back up the password somewhere at this point.
 If this were an account on a live network, intended to own assets of real-world value, it would be critical to back up the account password and the keystore in a secure manner.

-eth.sendTransaction({from: eth.coinbase, to: eth.accounts[1], value: web3.toWei(50, "ether")})
+eth.sendTransaction({from: eth.accounts[0], to: eth.accounts[1], value: web3.toWei(50, "ether")})

 A transaction hash will be returned to the console.
-This transaction hash will also be displayed in the logs in the Geth console, followed by logs confirming that a new block was mined (remember in the local development network blocks are mined when transactions are pending).
+This transaction hash will also be displayed in the logs in the Geth console, followed by logs confirming that a new block was mined (remember, in the local development network, blocks are mined when transactions are pending).
 The transaction details can be displayed in the Javascript console by passing the transaction hash to eth.getTransaction():

 eth.getTransaction("0x62044d2cab405388891ee6d53747817f34c0f00341cde548c0ce9834e9718f27")